lys-jcole/interview-python/README.md

 ## 📦 Requirements

 All dependencies are listed in `requirements.txt`.
-It typically includes:
+It includes:

 ```
 pytest
+pandas
 ```

+The pandas library is required for the ETL problem which tests real-world data transformation skills.

 ## ✅ Tips